Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Air & SpaceRoads & Vehicles.
 A significant historical date for this entry is August 12, 1960.

 Location.
 38° 59.572′ N, 76° 50.834′ W. Marker is in Goddard, Maryland, in Prince George's County.
-Marker can be reached from Greenbelt Road (Maryland Route 193) west of Icesat Road, on the right when traveling west.
+It can be reached from Greenbelt Road (Maryland Route 193) west of Icesat Road, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 9432 Greenbelt Road, Lanham MD 20706, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Polar Robotic Ranger (a few steps from this marker); Sounding Rockets (within shouting distance of this marker); Nike-Tomahawk (within shouting distance of this marker); Apollo In Your Life / The Future Lunar Program (within shouting distance of this marker); Duties (within shouting distance of this marker); Life Onboard (within shouting distance of this marker); Apollo Command Module (within shouting distance of this marker); Grooved Runway (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Polar Robotic Ranger (a few steps from this marker); Sounding Rockets (within shouting distance of this marker); Nike-Tomahawk (within shouting distance of this marker); Apollo In Your Life / The Future Lunar Program (within shouting distance of this marker); Duties (within shouting distance of this marker); Life Onboard (within shouting distance of this marker); Apollo Command Module (within shouting distance of this marker); Grooved Runway (within shouting distance of this marker).
 Touch for a list and map of all markers in Goddard.

 More about this marker.
-Located at NASA Goddard Space
+Located at NASA Goddard

 Paid Advertisement